Attribute

 • missing_port

-ifdef/ifndef Attribute
+ifdef/ifndef/elsif/else Attribute

-ifdef and ifndef attribute is used to control whether the annotated code block is enabled by defined value.
-If DEFINE_A is defined, the code block with #[ifdef(DEFINE_A)] is enabled, and the code block with #[ifndef(DEFINE_A)] is disabled.
+ifdef and ifndef attributes are used to control whether the annotated code block is enabled by defined value.
+In addition, the code block with elsif or else attributes is optional and a code block with ifdef or ifndef attributes can be followed with that code block.

 module ModuleA {